 There are numerous opportunities for students to explore their research interests beyond the Northwestern campus, for example in seminars, workshops, and archival collection at the Newberry Library, the Art Institute of Chicago, the University of Chicago, and the Wisconsin Historical Society.
 In addition a number of industrial research labs are located in the nearby area.
 Google, Motorola Labs, Lucent Technologies, IBM, and a number of other labs have sites in the nearby Chicagoland area.

 TSB Students are well-prepared to compete in academic or industry job markets upon graduation.
-Over the course of their studies many also land positions for competitive internships at companies like Google, Facebook, Snap, and Microsoft.
+Over the course of their studies many also land positions for competitive internships at companies like Google, Facebook, Snap, Spotify, and Microsoft.